Community Profile

 Other

-Source: City-Data, Statistics Canada, 2006 and 2011 Census of Population
+Source: City-Data, Statistics Canada, 2021 Census of Population

 LABOUR FORCE ACTIVITY